dEAduction/dEAduction/CONTRIBUTING.md

 Not much.
 A good experience in Python3 is *recommended*, as well as basic terminal usage.
 Some experience in Git is *necessary* but you can rapidly learn it from scratch (you should feel at ease using git branches).
-L∃∀N experience is useful if you directly work on the L∃∀N side of the project, but is not needed otherwise. **You do not need to be a programming wizard to contribute**.
+L∃∀N experience is only useful for the L∃∀N side of the project. **You do not need to be a programming wizard to contribute**!
+In the core-team, nobody is.
-In fact, nobody is in the core-team; you just need the things that are relevant to *you*.

 A [list](#resources-bonus) of online resources is available at the end of this document.

 ## Contributing

 ### What do?

-Consider working on an existing [issue](https://github.com/dEAduction/dEAduction/issues)?
+Preferably consider working on an existing [issue](https://github.com/dEAduction/dEAduction/issues).
 Then add a comment so we can discuss.
 If you rather want to do something else, open an issue first so that we can discuss it.
-Here are new-issue contribution ideas, in order of
+Here are contribution ideas, in order of priority:
-priority:
 - **Refactor code**: please help us. d∃∀duction needs a strong codebase and as of now it is rather weak.
-- **Report stuff**: bugs, refactoring suggestions, user interface suggestions, new features proposals, etc.
+- **Report stuff**: bugs, suggestions, user interface suggestions, new features proposals, etc.
 - **Translate the user interface**.
 - **Write documentation**: many modules, classes or functions still lack documentation ; you can contribute to its elaboration.
 You can also contribute to the d∃∀duction user manual.
 - **Create exercises**.

 In any case, each contribution should have its issue, whether we or you created